2026 Australian IT Journalism Awards

 All entrants to journalism categories will receive a complementary ticket to the event.
-These tickets are not transferable and when complementary ticket is made available to each entrant.
+These tickets are not transferable.

-The coverage awards aim to recognise editorial quality by a team of journalists working for a single masthead.
-These awards must include submissions from multiple journalists (excluding Best Independent, which is open to individual entries under a one person masthead).
+The Coverage Awards aim to recognise editorial quality by a team of journalists working for a single publication.
+These awards must include submissions from multiple journalists, excluding Best Independent, which is open to individual entries under a one-person publication.

 - Entries must include the work of more than one journalist